vimc/orderly/README.md

 3. loads only the declared packages
 4. loads the declared R sources
 5. evaluates any sql queries to create R objects
-6. then runs then analysis
+6. then runs the analysis
 7. verifies that the declared artefacts are produced

 It then stores metadata alongside the analysis including [md5 hashes](https://en.wikipedia.org/wiki/Hash_function) of all inputs and outputs, copies of data extracted from the database, a record of all R packages loaded at the end of the session, and (if using git) information about the git state (hash, branch and status).

+Then if one of the dependencies of a report changes (the used data, code, etc), we have metadata that can be queried to identify the likely source of the change.

 ## Workflows with `orderly`